firebolt-db/godocs/docs/Guides/getting-started/get-started-sql.md

   ```

 #### Cache eviction
-After your cache usage exceeds about 80% of its capacity, Firebolt will evict, or remove the least recently used data into an Amazon S3 bucket.
+After your cache usage exceeds approximately 80% of its capacity, Firebolt will evict, or remove the least recently used data into an Amazon S3 bucket.
 Then, if you want to query this data, you will have to read it back into cache.
 The total available cache size depends on the size of your engine as follows:
   * A small engine has a cache size of 1.8 TB.
   * A medium engine has a cache size of 3.7 TB.
   * A large engine has a cache size of 7.5 TB.